Limited-Time Travel Rewards Card Offers During COVID-19

 Extra Rewards on Streaming Services & Food Delivery

 Through Dec 31, 2020, Capital One Savor and SavorOne cardholders can earn extra cash back on purchases made through music and video streaming platforms including Netflix, Hulu, and Disney+.
 Savor cardholders will earn 4% cash back, and SavorOne cardholders will earn 3% back, according to information Capital One emailed The Balance.

 Furthermore, if you have the Capital One Savor, SavorOne, Venture, VentureOne, Spark Miles, or Spark Miles Select card, you can also earn 5% back (in points or miles) with Uber Eats through Jan.
 31, 2021.

 You don’t need to activate either of these deals; just use any of the aforementioned cards as payment.

 More Ways to Use Miles

-Much like American Express, Chase is temporarily offering higher earning rates on non-travel purchases for a few of its top travel rewards cards and giving some new cardholders more time to earn bonuses.
+Much like American Express, Chase is temporarily offering higher earning rates on non-travel purchases for a few of its top travel rewards cards and giving cardholders more ways to maximize their Ultimate Rewards points.